 - Professional conduct that is unsatisfactory and/or inappropriate to faculty, staff and peers. - Breach of any aspect of the OSU Student Code of Conduct.
-Available at (https://ssc.okstate.edu/site-files/documents/student-conduct/code21-22.pdf) Violating student privacy (i.e., FERPA) or misuse of supervisor's/course proprietary materials. - Improper dress for the work assignment. - Excessive tardiness or absences from assigned duties - Poor quality work and/or not following instructions e.g., alterations of grades, inadequate attention to grading, lack of adherence to course syllabus, etc. - Performance that may endanger themselves or others. - Wasteful use or theft of departmental, college or university resources.
+Available at https://studentconduct.okstate.edu/code) Violating student privacy (i.e., FERPA) or misuse of supervisor's/course proprietary materials. - Improper dress for the work assignment. - Excessive tardiness or absences from assigned duties - Poor quality work and/or not following instructions e.g., alterations of grades, inadequate attention to grading, lack of adherence to course syllabus, etc. - Performance that may endanger themselves or others. - Wasteful use or theft of departmental, college or university resources.

 Indicates a violation which results in immediate termination.